Taishin Bank | 2022

-Led design system creation and cross-functional collaboration to reduce complexity and accelerate product development
+Led design system creation and cross-functional collaboration to accelerate product development

 15%